 In honor of father’s day this Sunday, we are revamping a few stories that celebrate the inspiring dads out there in the world, empower dads, or highlight the incredible experience of fatherhood.

-We can all agree that a break-up of any kind is a stressful process, but a divorce with children involved, even if amicable, is especially taxing.
-Untangling lives that have been intertwined can be emotionally exhausting, and the physical act of moving out of a shared home and into their own space adds another arduous trial for divorcees.
+We can all agree that a break-up of any kind is a stressful process, but divorce with children involved is especially taxing, even if amicable.
+Untangling lives that have been intertwined can be emotionally exhausting, with the physical act of moving out of a shared home and into their own space adds another arduous trial for divorcees.

 “It’s such a crazy time for people when they’re getting divorced,” Herman states.
 “They’re dealing with emotions, they’re dealing with a legal advisor, with a financial advisor, and they don’t necessarily know where to go to get towels and furniture or how to make a good investment in that stuff.
 So I come in as a kind of home advisor.”

-Herman takes the time to get a sense of her client’s personality and lifestyle, and also helps them analyze their space so that she can deliver something aesthetically pleasing and functional while working within their budget.
+Herman takes the time to get a sense of her client’s personalities and lifestyles and also helps them analyze their space so that she can deliver something aesthetically pleasing and functional while working within their budget.

 Because of her background in event planning and creative marketing, she knows who to contact and how to coordinate the setup of her client’s new home so that they are at ease with the whole moving process.

 The result is a stylish and practical home, rather than an empty house, which assists clients in adjusting and coming to terms with their new life.
 Herman’s guidance helps kids have an easier transition too.
 They get to come home to a comfortable and organized space with designated areas for their toys, homework, and snacks.

 Herman has always been empathetic toward families who are going through a divorce and is glad to be able to help them transition in this way.
 Coming home to a thoughtfully-designed space is therapeutic in many ways for the whole family, and also gives a boost of confidence to dads who are embarking on a new stage in their lives.